-Gooch, a Republican, was the representative for Massachusetts's 5th congressional district from 1873 to 1875.
+Gooch was the representative for Massachusetts’s 5th congressional district and was a Republican.
+He served from 1873 to 1875.

 From Jan 1858 to Mar 1875, Gooch missed 593 of 2,656 roll call votes, which is 22.3%.
 This is on par with the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.